Design of model Boger fluids with systematically controlled viscoelastic properties: Characterizing the theory-experiment discrepancies

 \section{Characterizing the theory-experiment discrepancies}

 In \S \ref{sec:Material characterization}, we described a method for producing a dilute viscoelastic solution using three readily available chemical components, PIB, PB, and light mineral oil.
-Also, we discussed how the three fitting parameters in the Zimm model, $G_0, \tau$, and $\chi$, can be identified consistently based on experimental measurements of the viscoelastic moduli.
-In this section, we test how the viscoelastic parameters ($G_0, \tau, \psi_1$, and $\delta\chi$) change as design parameters $c, M$, and $\eta_s$ are varied.
+Also, we discussed how the three parameters in the Zimm model, $G_0, \tau$, and $\xi$, can be identified consistently based on experimental measurements of the viscoelastic moduli.
+In this section, we represent the dependence of the rheological parameters ($G_0, \tau, \psi_1$) on the fluid compositions ($c, M, \eta_s$) using power-law forms of the type $Y\propto X^\alpha$, where $\alpha$ are expected to be related to the solvent quality, i.e., $\nu$ (see Table~\ref{tab:summary table}).

 Furthermore, we will discuss the scaling concepts and theoretical predictions for the dynamics of dilute polymer solutions and how those predictions deviate from the behaviors observed in the model material.
-We find that while the scaling theory generally captures the trend, appreciable differences remain between the model predictions and the behavior of the model material.
-This non-ideality of the model system becomes the basis of our fluid design scheme, and we show how we harness this non-ideality to control independently the rheological parameters of interest.
+We find that while the scaling theory generally captures the trend, appreciable differences remain between the theoretical predictions and the behavior of the model material.
+We refer to this departure from the ideal model predictions as `non-ideality'.
+The non-ideality of the model experimental system becomes the basis of our fluid design scheme, and we show how we harness this non-ideality to control independently the rheological parameters of interest.

+We emphasize that the empirically found exponents that appear in this section are effective exponents obtained over a finite range of the polymer molecular weights and at a fixed temperature specifically for the PIB in PB–mineral oil system, and hence should not be taken as universal exponents.
+Our use of the scaling relations is intended as a practical framework to construct a design matrix (Eq.~\ref{eqn: matrix form exp inverted}).
+In other words, we use the Zimm model (Eq.~\ref{zimm dynamic modulus}) as a functional form to parametrically represent the dynamic moduli of our material.
+The conclusions of our work do not rely on identifying any universality of the fitted parameters.